 9. Stuff your peppers.
 I love green, red, or yellow peppers filled with spicy hamburger, onions, and garlic.

 10. Have a nourishing smoothie every morning with a big handful of kale.
 I make a smoothie using coconut milk, my favorite meal-replacement protein, and a few kale leaves.
 It keeps me full until lunch, and I know I’m doing something great for my body.

 11. Make vegetable thickies.
 Thickies are vegetables blended in coconut or nut milk with a little fruit.
 This is a great way to boost your nutrition, and your fiber intake.

 12. Juice your greens.
 This will take a little more time, but juicing is a superb way to get a lot of nutrients into your body.
 Without the added fiber, you’ll be able to drink a huge glass of juice without getting too full.
 If you’re looking for a great juicer, check this one out.

 13. Take a green powder.
 This is an easy and affordable option, and is great for those mornings, where you’re short on time, or when you’re traveling.

 14. Sprout for a nutritional power boost.
 This is one of my favorite ways to get more nutrition into my diet.
 I’m always sprouting one seed or another.
 My favorites are broccoli, peas, fennel, radish, and mustard seeds.

 Green looks good on you, so eat more leafy greens.
-Use the tips I’ve outlined above to creatively add more veges to your meals.
+Use the tips on how to eat more greens I’ve outlined above to creatively add more vegetables to your meals.
 Your body will thank you, and you might just learn to love them.

 How do you get more greens into your diet?
 Are there strategies you use to incorporate more vegetables into your meals?
-Please take the time to leave a comment below!
+Let me know in the comments:)